 Welcome to the information page about the Rhodes Scholarships for India.

 Each year, there are five Scholarships available for India to enable outstanding students - chosen on the basis of exceptional intellect, character, leadership, and commitment to service - to study at the University of Oxford.
 The first Indian Rhodes Scholars took up residence in Oxford in 1947, and since that time over two hundred Indians have been awarded this prestigious Scholarship.

 Many have achieved notable distinction, including:

 - Montek Singh Ahluwalia (India & Magdalen 1964), prominent economic policy-maker.
-He is Deputy Chairman of the Planning Commission of India and has previously served as the first Director of the Independent Evaluation Office, International Monetary Fund (IMF).
+He was Deputy Chairman of the Planning Commission of India and has previously served as the first Director of the Independent Evaluation Office, International Monetary Fund (IMF).

 - Girish Karnad (India & Magdalen 1960), contemporary writer, playwright, actor and film director.
 He is a recipient of the Jnanpith Award, the highest literary honour conferred in India, for his contributions to Kannada literature and theatre.